lobesoftllc/fskvdb/README.md

 # fskvdb
-FSKVDB is fast key/value DB that can be used on embedded enviroment
+FSKVDB is fast key/value DB that can be used on tiny embedded enviroment